dasparadoxon/confusego-gle/README.md

 It sends random generated queries to google in the background.

-Three words every so and so many minutes.
+Three words every so and so seconds/minutes in a random interval with a max value.

 It is under no license except the licenses that I need to apply from the software I am using (python etc.).
 So it is free of use, open source, do with it whatever you want, with absolutly no warranties etc, etc.